choripan-systems/Documentation/noBLE/Firmware-Install-On-Windows.md

 ```

 > [!IMPORTANT]
-> 1. When you copy-paste the command below, make sure to include the back tick "`" characters at the end of the lines, which are used by the PowerShell as line-continuation markers.
+> 1. When you copy-paste the command shown below into the PowerShell terminal, make sure to include the back tick "`" characters at the end of the lines, which are used by the PowerShell as line-continuation markers.
 >
 > 2. Replace the --chip argument with the correct ESP32 device you have: esp32c3, esp32c6, esp32s3.
 >